Help, support and further reading on 'good money'.

 - YourEthicalMoney – Independent, non-profit information on green and ethical money, including banking, pensions, and insurance and investments.

-- For a more in-depth treatment, we suggest Green Money: How to save and invest ethically, by financial journalist Sarah Pennells.
+- For a in-depth advice, we suggest Green Money: How to save and invest ethically, by financial journalist Sarah Pennells.

 You may have come across some of these terms: